 The best gaming headsets in Australia for 2024

-The best gaming headset is probably one of the most surprisingly powerful upgrades you can make to your gaming setup.
-The impact good game audio can have on your experience can be huge, and it's all about immersion.
-Surrounding yourself with a detailed soundscape, as the developers intended, can ground you in a game world like nothing else.
+The best gaming headset is one of the most surprisingly powerful upgrades you can make to your gaming setup.
+The impact good game audio can have on your experience can be huge.
+Surrounding yourself with a detailed soundscape, as the developers intended, will ground you in a game world like nothing else.

 The headsets on this list are chosen from the dozens the PC Gamer hardware team and myself have tested.
 Between us we've got decades of experience of the best and worst audio gear ever made.
-Considering all the options, we've decided today's best gaming headset is the Razer Blackshark V2, a supremely affordable and great-sounding set of cans that still ticks pretty much all the boxes as we begin 2024.
+Considering all the options, we've decided today's best gaming headset is the Razer Blackshark V2.

 If you want to ditch the cord, the best wireless gaming headset is the HyperX Cloud Alpha Wireless.
-It's got practically the same great audio as its wired cousin and comes with a class-leading 300 hours of battery life.
-Of course, if you do want to spend more, the premium options sound pretty incredible and we've obviously got those covered here, too.
+With great audio and a class-leading 300 hours of battery life, it's an easy recommendation.
+If you prefer to spend a little less, the Corsair HS55 is the best budget gaming headset.

 The Quick List